 From Lansweeper 7.0 onward, you can scan your VMware virtual environments using vCenter credentials.
 Scanned vCenter data includes version, build, OS, manufacturer, network interfaces, datacenters, ESXi servers, datastores, VMware guests and more.
 If VMware guests are scanned as separate assets as well, Lansweeper will automatically link them to the correct ESXi server and vCenter server.

-To scan a vCenter server, do the following:
+To retrieve data from a vCenter server, do the following:

 - Make sure you meet the vCenter scanning requirements.